-- one or more other police forces. - (2) If the chief officer considers that there is a particular way in which the collaboration functions could be so exercised by the chief officer and by one or more other particular persons ("the proposed collaboration"), the chief officer must notify those other persons (the "proposed partners") of the proposed collaboration. - (3) The chief officer, and the proposed partners notified under subsection (2) (the "notified proposed partners"), must consider whether to exercise the collaboration functions to give effect to the proposed collaboration. - (4) In considering whether to so exercise the collaboration functions, the chief officer and the notified proposed partners must consider whether the proposed collaboration would be in the interests of the efficiency or effectiveness of one or more police forces. - (5) Subsection (6) applies if all, or two or more, of- - (a) the chief officer, and - the notified proposed partners,
+- (1) The chief officer of police of a police force must keep under consideration the ways in which the collaboration functions could be exercised by the chief officer and by one or more other persons to improve the efficiency or effectiveness of- - (a) that police force, and - (b) one or more other police forces. - (2) If the chief officer considers that there is a particular way in which the collaboration functions could be so exercised by the chief officer and by one or more other particular persons ("the proposed collaboration"), the chief officer must notify those other persons (the "proposed partners") of the proposed collaboration. - (3) The chief officer, and the proposed partners notified under subsection (2) (the "notified proposed partners"), must consider whether to exercise the collaboration functions to give effect to the proposed collaboration. - (4) In considering whether to so exercise the collaboration functions, the chief officer and the notified proposed partners must consider whether the proposed collaboration would be in the interests of the efficiency or effectiveness of one or more police forces. - (5) Subsection (6) applies if all, or two or more, of- - (a) the chief officer, and - (b) the notified proposed partners,